 Have You Been Charged with Driving Suspended or driving whilst disqualified in Melbourne?

 If so we have offices located in Melbourne, Ringwood, Moorabbin, Frankston, Dandenong and Geelong with specialist traffic offence lawyers available to assist you.
 Our lawyers go to court everyday representing clients charged with driving whilst suspended charges amongst other traffic offences.

 What is the difference between the driving suspended and driving disqualified?

 If you have been charged with driving whilst disqualified or driving whilst suspended you are effectively facing the same charge (Section 30(1) of the Road Safety Act 1986), however there are some differences.

-Driving whilst suspended often relates to driving during a demerit point suspension.
+Driving whilst suspended often relates to driving during a demerit point suspension (s 30AA).
 The suspension is often initiated by VicRoads, whereby VicRoads send the driver a letter alerting them to the fact that their points have been exceeded and a suspension is pending.
 Someone who has had their drivers licence suspended will usually automatically get their licence back at the conclusion of the suspended period.

 Driving whilst disqualified usually relates to a situation where an offender has previously been disqualified by the Courts for drink driving, dangerous driving or culpable driving and is caught driving.
 Driving after a judicial officer has told you not to drive is considered to be the more serious offence because it is a situation where a Magistrate or Judge has imposed the disqualification period and told the person not to drive.

 When hearing a matter Magistrates’ are always more concerned when a citizen has failed to obey the direction of a Court as opposed to a letter received in the post.